-Businesses have been noticing their Facebook engagement has been harder to keep up.
+Are you trying to keep up with people on Facebook, but you never seem to see their updates?
 Perhaps you aren’t seeing the updates from companies you want to see.
 Or, you want to see more of your friend’s vacation photos, but you’re seeing another friend’s political posts instead.
 Did you know you can influence what you see in your Facebook feed?
-Facebook CEO, Mark Zuckerberg, announced that Facebook intends to drive engagement that research shows is most valuable for its users.
-While passively scrolling through Facebook does not correlate with a better sense of wellbeing, feeling well connected with people who are actual friends does correlate with “long term measures of happiness and health.”

 What can you do to keep up with the information you want to see — even if it is from companies.

 Maybe you enjoy viewing updates from organizations and companies, or from certain career experts, right?
 How can you ensure you see what YOU want to see?
-Click on the arrow in the top, right side of your Facebook profile and select NEWS FEED PREFERENCES (see the column image to the right here).
+Click on the arrow in the top, right side of your Facebook profile and select Settings & Privacy (see the column image here).

-Then, choose “prioritize who to see first,” and choose the pages you want to see.
-I hope you’ll choose to see Keppie Careers “first” on Facebook.
+Choose the pages you want to see.
+I hope you’ll choose to see Keppie Consulting “first” on Facebook.

 The interesting thing many people do not know about this setting is it allows them to choose to prioritize businesses and people whose streams they want to see first.
 So, if you’ve been missing images from a dear friend who does not often post, or they are waiting for news from a particular contact via Facebook, you can let Facebook know what they want to see first.